edoardopieropan/ttr_traffic_sign_classification/README.md

 A simple Pattern Recognition project without using CNN methods.
 The traffic signs we work on are the following.
 ![signs classes](other/classes.jpg)
 ## How it works
-We used multiple datasets for training our SVM model (German Traffic Sign Dataset, BelgiumTS Dataset, Spanish Traffic Sign Dataset).
+We used multiple datasets for training our SVM model (<a href="https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign">German Traffic Sign Dataset</a>, <a href="https://btsd.ethz.ch/shareddata/">BelgiumTS Dataset</a>, <a href="https://daus-lab.github.io/spanish-traffic-sign-dataset/">Spanish Traffic Sign Dataset</a>).
 The sign images where not enough, so we used data augmentation (file in `code` folder named `data_augmentation`) in some cases.
 ## Setup & Run
 Download the repository then extract it.
 Using the `cd` command go to the repository path.
 You can now use `python3` to run the scripts contained in the `code` folder. <br>